 - Use metaphors that enrich and add a breath of freshness to your descriptions

 - Describe (as Ann Marble suggests here) what your characters would notice.
 It helps characterization to filter scenes through your characters’ eyes.
 What will a painter notice in Badger’s kitchen, versus an architect?

 The saying ‘show, don’t tell’ is one of the most abused and misused pieces of writing advice.
 As Ursula K. Le Guin states, if taken to heart it can inhibit you from describing at all.
 Says Le Guin:

 ‘Thanks to “show don’t tell,” I find writers in my workshops who think exposition is wicked.
 They’re afraid to describe the world they’ve invented.’

 The truth is that some telling is necessary: Tell your reader what your world looks like.
-But tell them as a storyteller would, not an encyclopedia of fictional worlds.

 It’s neither better to show nor tell: It depends on whether action or description is best suited to your particular story at any particular point in your narrative.
 As Le Guin says, ‘dread of writing a sentence that isn’t crammed with “gutwrenching action” leads fiction writers to rely far too much on dialogue, to restrict voice to limited third person and tense to the present.’

 When you’re worried that you’re telling too much and showing too little, ask:

 - Is this information crucial to the story?
 Does it illuminate anything important about my characters and their world?
 If the answer is ‘no’ to both these questions, it’s not that you’re showing or telling too much but that the passage is irrelevant to your story.
 So cut it